Friday, June 30th 2023

 The road over this pass usually closes sometime in November and opens around Mother’s Day.
 There’s usually a number of weeks where the gate is closed but the road is clear for cycling on the road south of the pass.
 The north side of the road pass usually takes a few more weeks for snow to melt but can easily be hiked over the few remaining road drifts.

 The Mormon Pioneer Trail sections that follow alongside the road usually open in May.
+These trails have a separate trail status site to find their current conditions.

 Butterfield Pass